 The two in the middle of the hall froze as Michael’s deep voice bellowed against the stone walls.
 Mara’s arm fell to her side, waiting for him to tell her what to do next.
 Maybe he had something else in mind tonight.

 Michael never said anything, but the growing echo of boots approaching made her lookup.
 Michael’s hand waved off the partner of the evening with his left hand, while his right reached for his left hip.
 Once he reached the place before the vixen, he faced her with that disapproving expression.

 “If thee shall not honor thus hall with thy full attention, I shall force thee to square with all thee possess.”

 “I’m doing my best, master.”
-Mara didn’t have the courage to look him in the eye.
+Mara didn't dare to look him in the eye.
 How horrible did she look to make him address her angst this dramatically?
 “What more can I be expected to give?”

 “I shall leave nay path to retreat.
 Pray thee possess what thee need.”

 That was her only warning as the vampire swung for a strike at her ribs.
 She barely parried it, and it was a good thing she was using both hands.
 Michael wasn’t holding back anything.
 This was real.
 He lunged again, driving her back with another lucky parry.